• Style Guides

 I’ve since changed my stance.

 While I do have a lot of (dark) red in my wardrobe, too, it’s not unusual for me to wear just black or grey.
-And I love it.
+And I love it

-First, though, I must emphasize that the most important reason for having a lot of black in your wardrobe is that you want to wear a lot of black.
+First, though, I must emphasize that the most important reason for having a lot of black in your wardrobe is that you want to wear a lot of blacks.
 Because colors are good too!
 They’re just not for everyone.

 1. Black goes with everything.

-This should go without saying, but everything goes with black.
+This should go without saying, but everything goes with black

 You’ve probably heard that blue and brown don’t go with black, but that rule is A. outdated (see our article on it here) and B. specific to only certain shades of these colors.
 (If you need help mastering these color combos, check out this article.)

 The best part of wearing black all the time is that I can accessorize however I want.
-This provides a lot of opportunity to dress an outfit up or down depending on my needs.
+This provides a lot of opportunities to dress an outfit up or down depending on my needs.
 The same outfit could be casual, semi-professional, or semi-formal depending on what I’m wearing it for.

-While this could also be said about outfits with more color, black provides for a versatility that other shades just can’t offer.
+While this could also be said about outfits with more color, black provides a versatility that other shades just can’t offer.

 Two different all black outfits based around black jeans and a black tee shirt: Casual outfit with sneakers and tote bag, dressy outfit with heels and chain strap bag